Skip to main content

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full generator 250-hour service procedure (PDF-ready).
+See the first part of the generator 250-hour service procedure below.
+Download the full version above.

 A 250-hour service is the first tier of scheduled preventive maintenance for a diesel generator.
 It is performed every 250 engine hours and is classified as a minor service.
 The procedure covers engine oil and filter replacement, air filter inspection, fuel system maintenance, coolant checks, load bank testing at multiple load steps, exhaust system inspection, battery and electrical checks, emergency stop testing and enclosure condition assessment.
 Unlike a daily or weekly visual check, the 250-hour service involves actual maintenance actions: draining and replacing fluids, replacing filters, running performance tests and verifying control panel operation.
 It is typically performed by a qualified generator technician or electrician.